geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/index.rst

 #.  *Remove* Remove all currently selected harvesters.
 A dialogue will ask the
     user to confirm the action.

-#.  *History* Show the harvesting history of all selected harvesters.
-See :ref:`harvest_history` for more details.

 The second row contains general purpose buttons.
 Here is the meaning of each button:

 #.  *Back* Simply returns to the main administration page.